SivanJadhav/CS50W/Week 1 - Git/cheatsheet.md

 A **repository** is essentially a folder in which you keep all the folders and files relevant to that folder's use.
 For example, if you're using the folder for a specific project, you should only keep the files and folders relevant to that project.

 ## Merge Conflicts
-A **merge conflict** happens when we try to synchronize changes between the files on GitHub and on our local machine but `git` there are some changes that are conflicting in both versions, for example, on our local file a variable `a` might be defined as `a = "apple"` but on GitHub someone else (or we ourselves) might have changed its definition to `a = "arnold"`.
+A **merge conflict** happens when we try to synchronize changes between the files on GitHub and our local machine but `git` there are some changes that are conflicting in both versions, for example, on our local file a variable `a` might be defined as `a = "apple"` but on GitHub, someone else (or we) might have changed its definition to `a = "arnold"`.

 ## Branching
-- when we are working on something new, such as a new feature, which might break our (currently) working code, to avoid that we create a new __branch__ in which we would write the new code, for new feature or whatever it is.
+- when we are working on something new, such as a new feature, which might break our (currently) working code, to avoid that we create a new __branch__ in which we would write the new code, for a new feature or whatever it is.
 And, if we feel that the new code works, we can just **merge the branches**, merging the old and new code.
 Otherwise, we can **switch back to the branch** with the old working code, which was working.
-This proccess is called **branching**.
+This process is called **branching**.
 - The default branch which GitHub makes and puts on is '**main**'.
 It used to be called '**master**' a few years back.
 - A visual example of branching is:
 ```